Do granola bars with oat flour need to be Pas Yisroel?

 Regarding common granola bars, see Halacha2Go #461.

-If the flour is listed as second ingredient or later, it would be considered like a regular granola bar, and would not require to be Pas Yisroel (or Bishul Yisroel) as in the above link.
+If the flour is there only as a binder, however, it would be like a regular granola bar, and would not require Pas (or Bishul) Yisroel as explained in the above link.

 While on the subject it is worthwhile to note that although the Bracha on a granola bar is quite complex, as discussed in Halacha2Go #426, if the granola bar has flour in it – even if it is not one of the major quantitative ingredients, it can very likely be Mezonos.